ucdavis/hpccf-docs/docs/backups/index.md

 Changes can be made by [contacting HPC@UCD help](../support.md).

-### How often are backups run?
+### What is the backup schedule?

-The backup system starts after midnight every night and works its way through a randomly shuffled list of PI areas it needs to backup.
-The actual start time of _your_ backup depends on how much data needs to be backed up before you, and your order in the shuffle.
+The backup system starts after midnight every night and works its way through a randomly shuffled list of PI areas it needs to back up.
+The actual start time of _your_ backup depends on how much data needs to be backed up before you and your order in the shuffle.

 ## FAQ